j-richey/ounce-of-rust-design-doc/source/requirements/user-stories.rst

 ..  rubric:: Footnotes

+..  [#semver] See https://semver.org/ for details on semantic versioning.

 ..  [#WiningMoves] The player with the first move has about double the number of
         winning possibilities.
 For details see